johandry/ipad4dev/RaspberryPi_Zero_W/01_Installation.md

 ## Raspberry Pi OS Lite Installation using Raspberry Pi Imager

-1. Dowload Raspberry Pi Imager from the [Raspberry Pi OS](https://www.raspberrypi.org/software/) page
+1. Download Raspberry Pi Imager from the [Raspberry Pi OS](https://www.raspberrypi.org/software/) page
 2. Insert the microSD card to the SD/microSD card reader.
 Verify the content, it will be erased in the next step.
 3. Execute it, then:
    1. Choose the OS, in this case it is: Raspberry Pi OS (Other) > Raspberry Pi OS Lite (32 Bit)